Renate Schmidt

-Renate Schmidt (' Pokorny; born 12 December 1943 in Hanau) is a German Social Democratic politician.
+Renate Schmidt (' Pokorny; born 12 December 1943) is a German Social Democratic politician.

 Early life

 Schmidt grew up in Coburg, Fürth, and Nuremberg.
 Due to a pregnancy at the age of 17, she was forced to leave school a year before she would have received her Abitur.
-Her future husband, Gerhard Schmidt († 1984), with the assistance of both their families, supported her in raising the child while he attended university.
+Her future husband, Gerhard Schmidt (died 1984), with the assistance of both their families, supported her in raising the child while he attended university.
 In 1963 and 1970, she bore two more children.
 In 1974 her husband gave up his work as an architect, as her salary was bigger than his.
 Unusual for those times, he took charge of the household and cared for the children.

 Labor and political career

 Having worked at Quelle AG for quite a while, Schmidt was elected to the company's works council in 1972; she was not required to work from 1973 to 1980, because of this.
 From 1980 to 1988, she was the Bavarian state chairwoman of the labor union HBV (Gewerkschaft Handel, Banken und Versicherungen; meaning Labor Union Trade, Banks and Insurances).

 Schmidt joined the SPD in 1972.
 In 1973, she and her husband founded a local chapter of the SPD youth organization.
 In 1980, she was elected to the Bundestag.
 From 1987 to 1990, she was deputy chairwoman of the SPD Fraktion in the Bundestag; from 1990 to 1994, she was Vice-President of the Bundestag.

 From 1994 to 2002, Renate Schmidt was a member of the Landtag of Bavaria, representing the Wahlkreis (constituency) of Nürnberg-Nord.
 Here again, she was the leader of the SPD group until 2000.

 In 1999, she announced she would retire from politics.
 However, she had to change her mind in 2002, for on 22 October of the same year she became Federal Minister for Family Affairs, Senior Citizens, Women and Youth.
 After the grand coalition took over power in 2005, Schmidt was discharged from her office and replaced by Ursula von der Leyen.
 However, she had been elected member of the Bundestag again.
 In 2009, she no longer stood for election and retired from official politics.